RaZeragon/moss_bot_sim/README.md

 # moss_bot_sim
 ## 1. Introduction

 &ensp;&ensp;&ensp;&ensp;This repository contains simulation models for the **Modular Open-Source Swarm Project**.
 This project was a senior design project developed over the 2022-2023 school year for the [Stevens Institute of Technology Senior Expo](https://www.stevens.edu/stevens-innovation-expo) and was **funded/mentored by L3Harris**.
 Project members include **Benjamin Mirisola, Cameron Murphy, Luisa Bonfim, and Kevin Ward**.
-This simulation code was developed by Kevin Ward with help from references listed below.
+This simulation code was developed by Kevin Ward and was based on projects completed by Automatic Addison and The Construct.
 This project was awarded the **Outstanding ECE Outstanding Senior Design Award for Electrical and Computer Engineering**.
 For more information regarding the project, please check out the [website](https://sites.google.com/stevens.edu/cpe423site/home?authuser=1).

 &ensp;&ensp;&ensp;&ensp;These models attempt to simulate a decentralized swarm with the ability to create regular polygons from randomized spawn locations.